Groups acting on trees with Tits' independence property (P): Introduction

-In particular, the action $(T,G)$ is geometrically dense if its local action diagram is \defbold{irreducible}, meaning that the only \scpo is the empty one.
-Since \scpos are quite special, it is easy to write down sufficient conditions for a local action diagram to give rise to an action on the tree that is geometrically dense.
-Note also that the details of the local actions are not important here, only the structure of the quotient graph $\Gamma$ and the sizes of the colour sets.
-In the case that $(T,G)$ is not geometrically dense, we can also describe which of the degenerate cases of actions on trees (if any) it falls into using the local action diagram (see Section~\ref{sec:Tits_revisited}).
+Note that the details of the local actions are not important here, only the structure of the quotient graph $\Gamma$ and the sizes of the colour sets.
+A small amount of `local' information is enough to determine whether or not $G^+$ is trivial: $G^+$ being trivial is equivalent (see Lemma~\ref{lem:free_diagram}) to all of the local actions in $\Delta$ being free (i.e. semi-regular).
+In the case that $(T,G)$ is not geometrically dense, we can also describe which of the degenerate cases of actions on trees (if any) it falls into using the local action diagram (see Sections~\ref{sec:Tits_revisited} and \ref{TypesOfActionRevisited}).

-Given a group action on a tree $(T,G)$, a \defbold{quotient tree} is a surjective graph homomorphism $\theta: T \rightarrow T'$ together with a compatible action of $G$ on $T'$.
-A natural example of such a quotient tree is the quotient map $\pi_+: T \rightarrow (G^+ \backslash T)$ of the action of $G^+$ on $T$.
-We say that $\theta$ is \defbold{locally surjective} if for each $v \in VT$ and every arc $a$ originating at $\theta(v)$, then $a$ is the image of some arc originating at $v$.
-We show a version of Tits' simplicity theorem for locally surjective quotient trees.

-\begin{thm}[See Proposition~\ref{prop:quotient_tree:++}] Let $(T,G)$ be a geometrically dense $\propP{}$-closed action on a tree, and let $\theta: T \rightarrow T'$ be a quotient tree.
-Suppose that $\theta$ is locally surjective and not injective.
-Then $\theta$ factors through $\pi_+$. \end{thm}

-In turn, $\pi_+$ is itself locally surjective, although it can be injective on $T$ or an invariant subtree of $T$, in the case that $G^+$ acts freely on the arcs of that subtree.
-The quotient action $(G^+ \backslash T,G/G^+)$ is free on arcs (hence is $\propP{}$-closed) and has a natural description, either in terms of its local action diagram, or as a fundamental group of a graph of groups in the sense of Bass--Serre theory (see Theorem~\ref{thm:quotient_tree:G+}).
-This gives rise to the following simplicity criterion for groups with faithful $\propP{}$-closed actions.
-It is almost an exact characterization of simplicity in this context, except that we need to exclude a few degenerate kinds of action that a simple group could have.
+The next theorem is almost an exact characterisation of simplicity for groups with faithful $\propP{}$-closed actions, with two minor caveats: one is that we need to exclude a couple of cases that are degenerate from the perspective of local-to-global structure, and the other is that we need to ensure that the group has closed action on any invariant subtree.

 \begin{defn} Say that $G \le \Aut(T)$ is \defbold{strongly closed} if for every $G$-invariant subtree $T'$ of $T$, the action of $G$ on $T'$ is closed. \end{defn}